 Small Molecule Single Crystal Diffraction

-The Advanced Photon Source (APS) Argonne National Lab regularly awards our Lab beam time for micro-crystallography studies, high resolution charge density studies, and resonant diffraction studies.
-Thanks to the tunable, high-intensity X-ray beams at ChemMatCARS, our X-ray laboratory has been using advanced crystallography as an essential research tool for:
+The Advanced Photon Source (APS) Argonne National Lab regularly awards our Lab beam time for micro-crystallography studies and resonant diffraction studies.
+Our X-ray laboratory has been using advanced crystallography as an essential research tool for:

-- Routine service crystallography for micro-sized crystals (less than 10 micron in two dimensions) that cannot be measured elsewhere.
+- Routine service crystallography for micron-sized crystals (less than 10 micron in two dimensions) that cannot be measured elsewhere.

 - Charge density work, including ultra-high resolution, ultra-low temperature data collection, multipole refinement, and charge density analysis combined with theoretical calculations.